Federal Student Loan Relief Is Ending

 Some people have taken advantage of the current zero interest and payments for federal student loans and continued to make payments or even paid off some of their loans during this period.

-If you are financially in a position to do so, it may be a good idea to be as aggressive as possible over the next 2 to 3 months in paying down your debt.
+If you are financially in a position to do so, it may be a good idea to be as aggressive as possible over the next few months in paying down your debt.
 Any extra payment would likely go towards principal only, reducing your interest expense over time and the total outstanding amount of your loan.

-If you have not been making extra payments, you can still take advantage of the relief period by reviewing your overall financial situation, including your budget, to ensure you are in a better position to start your minimum repayments in October (assuming the relief period is not extended).
+If you have not been making extra payments, you can still take advantage of the relief period by reviewing your overall financial situation, including your budget, to ensure you are in a better position to start your minimum repayments in May 2022.

 You should not feel behind the pack, but rather use this relief time as an opportunity to improve your financial literacy and create a plan for paying off your debt.